xadina/cloudformation-macros/latest_param/README.md

 # LatestParam CloudFormation Macro

 The `LatestParam` macro provides a function-scoped `LatestParam` property for CloudFormation resources.
-It allows you to extract a Tag specified in a stack so that it can be reused elsewhere.
+It allows you to resolve the latest version of the requested SSM parameter.
+This macro will decrypt encrypted parameters.

 ## How to install and use the LatestParam macro